 The World Heart Federation president, Salim Yusuf, has presented the data from the PURE study on diet and cardiovascular disease.
 This is breaking news and will send ripples across the world.

 "Every week in the newspaper we read something is good for you, and the same thing next week is bad for you".
 If you only watch one presentation on nutrition for the next decade, this is it.

-UPDATE – this video has now been removed as the study is not yet published and they wish for this to remain private.
-It may however be found on other channels.
-I have summarised his presentation below for those of you who didn’t manage to watch it before it was removed.
+UPDATE - this video is often removed so if it is missing when you read this article, it may be found on other channels.
+I have summarised his presentation below for those of you in case it has been removed.

 Diet And Cardiovascular Disease